Go feature: Compare IP subnets

 Because of this, if a developer needs to sort IP subnets — for example, to organize routing tables or run tests — they have to write their own comparison logic.
 This results in repetitive and error-prone code.

-The proposal aims to provide a standard way to compare IP prefixes.
+To make things better, we can provide a standard way to compare IP prefixes.
 This should reduce boilerplate code and help programs sort IP subnets consistently.

 Description